kurumi1ksllq/GregTech-Modern/docs/content/Development/Data-Sync-System/Annotations.md

 ### `@FieldDataModifier` and `@CustomDataField`

 The `@FieldDataModifier`annotation defines custom processing to be performed on the NBT for a field, e.g. for compatibility reasons.

 The `@CustomDataField`annotation defines a field with a type too complex to be serialised using the normal system.
 Custom data fields must have exactly one load modifier and one data modifier.

-Field data modifiers on non-custom fields will be applied *after* standard serialisation/deserialisation.
+Field data modifiers on non-custom fields will be applied *after* standard serialisation/deserialisation, and will be called with an argument containing the current tag.

 ```java